OPSnet/bencode-torrent/README.md

 Description
 -----------

 BEncode is the encoding used by BitTorrent to store and transmitting loosely structured data.
-It supports
+It supports:

 * byte strings
 * integers
 * lists
 * dictionaries (associative arrays, where keys are sorted alphabetically)

 You can see more information about how these types are supported at [BitTorrentSpecification#Bencoding](https://wiki.theory.org/index.php/BitTorrentSpecification#Bencoding).

 In addition to the above, torrent files are expected to be BEncoded dictionaries that contain minimally the keys